 Those actors can potentially use the device to change the login credentials on any of your accounts.
 They could also steal your photos, contacts and messages for the purpose of committing identity theft, extortion or a whole slew of secondary attacks.

 Fortunately, you can protect your phone against device theft by implementing one of the pre-programmed locking mechanisms on your device.
 You should also activate a feature like Find My iPhone for iOS that helps you to remotely track and/or wipe your device if you misplace it.

-Shoppers can take several precautions, including those explained above, to make it harder for attackers to target their personal and financial information on Black Friday.
-Not all of these steps can help businesses protect themselves around the holiday season, however.
-That’s unacceptable given the fact that 58 percent of businesses don’t step up their own security practices around the holidays, as Tripwire learned in its poll.
+Shoppers can take several precautions, including those explained above, to make it harder for attackers to target their personal and financial information on Black Friday and Cyber Monday.
+Not all of these steps can help businesses to protect themselves around the holiday season, however.
+That’s unacceptable given the fact that 58% of businesses don’t step up their own security practices around the holidays, as Tripwire learned in its poll last year.

 Tim Erlin, VP of Product Management & Strategy at Tripwire, puts the holidays’ risks facing businesses into perspective for us:

 Because it’s a busier time and more money is flowing through their systems, attackers will be more likely to target businesses with the hope that the surge in transactions will serve as a smokescreen.